Larchmont Acupuncture

 After the needles are taken out, we then discuss self-care methods.
 Nutritional and Chinese herbal supplements may be suggested as well.

-Treatment frequency and length varies greatly depends on the severity, duration, and nature of the complaint.
+Treatment frequency and length varies greatly depending on the severity, duration, and nature of the complaint.
 Some acute conditions can be alleviated with 1 or 2 sessions.
-Chronic conditions usually require twice weekly visits over 2 to 3 weeks.
-Generally speaking, 6 to 8 consistant sessions constitute one course of treatment.
+Chronic conditions usually require one or more courses of treatment.
+Generally speaking, 6 to 8 sessions within one month constitute one course of treatment.
 We then evaluate and plan for the next course of treatment if needed.

 A Typical Session with Mei-Sang Hsieh: